hazeluwuz/FlashScape/README.md

 # FlashScape! ( A clone of BrainScape )
 FlashScape is a simple clone of the Flashcard app "BrainScape".
+The app currently features the ability for users to create classes, as well as unique decks and cards for each class.

 ## This project was developed utilizing: